 I am lucky.
-I do not need this drug to function.1 I have had mere weeks stolen from me, not years.
+I do not need this drug to function. ((I don’t really want to get into why I started Zoloft, but it’s basically for mild anxiety.
+I’m considering alternative treatments at the moment.
+I don’t really need suggestions, although everyone keeps mentioning Wellbutrin.))
+I have had mere weeks stolen from me, not years.
 I’m also lucky that I know my body.
 I am a person who knows what masturbation feels like, but I still thought I was imagining things at first.
 I worry about other people who wouldn’t realize these effects until years later, if at all.

 I’ve known many people for whom antidepressants have been a godsend.
 Actually, I know people who would be dead by now without Zoloft specifically.
 But I will never forget how helpless this made me feel.
 How broken and insane.
 Before, I could not conceive of being unable to orgasm, or of feeling no pleasure during masturbation.
 Now I’ve felt it, and it’s deeply terrifying.